-The paint finishes highlighted in blue in the above table was determined to contain low concentrations of lead, which are less than or equal to 0.1%.
-These paint finishes were observed to be in good condition, except for select areas that were observed in poor condition.
+The paint finishes highlighted in blue in the above table was determined to contain low concentrations of lead, less than or equal to 0.1%.
+These paint finishes were observed to be in good condition.

 The paint finishes highlighted in pink in the above table are considered lead-containing paints or surface coatings with concentrations greater than 0.1% lead by weight.
-These paint finishes were observed to be in good condition except for select areas, which were observed in poor condition.
+These paint finishes were observed to be in good condition.

-All remaining paints tested were below the laboratory limit of detection for lead.
-However, all other paints throughout the subject building that are not mentioned in this report must be considered to be lead-containing unless sampling and analysis until proven otherwise.
+All other paints throughout the subject building that are not mentioned in this report must be considered to be lead-containing unless sampling and analysis until proven otherwise.